To install Minecraft on a Raspberry Pi, you'll generally follow a process that involves downloading and installing

-the necessary software.
-One popular version of Minecraft for the Raspberry Pi is Minecraft Pi Edition, which is a
+To install Minecraft on a Raspberry Pi, you'll generally follow a process that involves downloading and installing the necessary software.
+One popular version of Minecraft for the Raspberry Pi is Minecraft Pi Edition, which is a free version created by Mojang specifically for the Raspberry Pi.
+Here's a basic guide on how to install it:

 Open a terminal and enter the following commands: